 Bloggers can often share their content with other websites and blogs – this would be an example of off-site duplicate content.
 Image source: Unsplash @corinnekutz

-Sharing has pros and cons as far as SEO and Google is concerned.
+Sharing has pros and cons as far as SEO and Google are concerned.
 To make sure the content isn’t tagged as duplicate, a link back to the original website must be used.
-These links are valuable because it expands the author’s or business’s reach, but since the link takes the search back to the original site, it keeps the content original.
+These links are valuable because they expand the author’s or business’s reach, but since the link takes the search back to the original site, it keeps the content original.

-The downside of sharing is that the search is going to an outside website instead of the writer’s company, and customers may be missed.
-To prevent this, bloggers can either save their best content for another blog and ask that it be linked back to their site or rewrite the blog so duplicate content issues won’t happen.
+The downside of sharing is that the search goes to an outside website instead of the writer’s company, and customers may be missed.
+To prevent this, bloggers can either save their best content for another blog and ask that it be linked back to their site or rewrite it so duplicate content issues won’t happen.
 Or translate it into a different language and reach out to another market.
 Google doesn’t recognise words in a different language as duplicate content.

 Why You Should Stay Away from Duplicate Content

 Duplicate content can make Google and other search engines think you are a plagiariser.
-When you repost an article, search engines look at it as stolen or copied.
+When you repost an article, search engines see it stolen or copied.
 This is called ‘content scraping’.
 If you plan to repost an older one, reword and rework it to make it fresh and new.
 Add graphics that are linked back to the original post or website.

 Duplicate content confuses everyone.
 Readers enjoy knowing whose material they are reading.
 If you repost content and link it to different places the comments, likes and other sharing tools get separated and they don’t know what is your content and what’s someone else’s.